Another Word For ASSURE

 assurance

-Noun : The act of assuring; a declaration tending to inspire full confidence; something designed to give confidence.
+Noun : The act of assuring; a declaration intended to inspire full confidence; something designed to give confidence to someone.

-Noun : The state of being assured; total confidence or trust; a lack of doubt; certainty.
+Noun : The state of being assured; total confidence or trust; a lack of doubt; certainty; guarantee.

-Noun : Firmness of mind; undoubting steadiness; intrepidity; courage; confidence; self-reliance.
+Noun : Firmness of mind; undoubting steadiness; intrepidity, courage, or self-confidence.

 hope